Champagne Showers

 "Champagne Showers" is a song performed by American EDM/electro hop recording duo LMFAO, featuring vocals from English singer-songwriter Natalia Kills.
 It was released as the second single from the album Sorry for Party Rocking (2011).
-This song was an international hit in New Zealand, Australia, France, Ireland and Austria, peaking #8, #9, #12, #15 and #18 respectively.
-This song was also in the Australian Top 50 for 27 Weeks and in the French Top 200 for 50 weeks.
+This song was an international hit in New Zealand, Australia, France, Ireland and Austria, peaking numbers 8, 9, 12, 15 and 18 respectively.
+The song stayed in the Australian top 50 for 27 weeks and in the French top 200 for 50 weeks.

 Background

 The song was reportedly inspired by a post-season holiday undertaken by Australian Football League (AFL) player Jude Bolton and several of his Sydney Swans teammates to Los Angeles during the 2010 post-season.